dr-forget/zipper-tools/readme.md

 ## Custom Configuration

-Create a `tiger-cli` configuration file in the root directory supporting TypeScript (ts) and ECMAScript modules (mjs).
+Create a `zippybee-cli` configuration file in the root directory supporting TypeScript (ts) and ECMAScript modules (mjs).
 The CLI only supports configuration files following ECMAScript standards due to its reliance on Vite 5.0, which will eventually deprecate CommonJS (cjs) APIs.